 Commercial Driving Licensing (CDL) Regulations

-Will Your License Be Revoked in PA for a Traffic Violation?
+Will My License Be Revoked for a Traffic Violation?

 Your driver’s license will be suspended or revoked if you are convicted of one of the following traffic violations: